mlk2991/anonymous/README.rst

 Use a Yagi WiFi antenna
 -----------------------
-If you are connecting to Tor, you might be the only one in your building that does so and hence you can be held suspect.
+If you are connecting to Tor, you might be the only one in your building that does so and hence you can be held suspect by those that are monitoring your internet connection.
 This is where the Yagi WiFi antenna might come in handy to deflect attention to somewhere else.